 WFAA gift services are generally available to support campus unit–sponsored engagement, cultivation, and stewardship activity for alumni, donors, and stakeholders when the event includes payments with a gift component.
 Gifts must be eligible for tax deductibility under IRS rules.
 See our Gift and Fund Management policies for more information.

 UW faculty/staff travel will be reimbursed by WFAA when the faculty/staff member is traveling at the request of WFAA to be part of the program at an alumni/donor event.
 Faculty/staff travel will be reimbursed through the university when traveling to alumni/donor events for other purposes.

 Is the purpose of the event development, stewardship, cultivation, or engagement, and is the intended audience UW alumni and donors?

 WFAA could initiate and sign contracts.

-Confirm with WFAA gift processing whether the revenue for this event meets the WFAA Gift Processing Policies.
+Confirm with WFAA Gift Services whether the revenue for this event meets the WFAA Gift Services Policies.

 Is the WFAA events team and/or registration team able to provide services for the event (timeline, capacity, scope)?

 Will WFAA gift funds be used for the event or activity that the campus unit is managing?